Metastem/librarian/README.md

 - Go v1.15 or later

 ### Build from source
+> For more detailed instructions, follow the [guide](https://codeberg.org/imabritishcow/librarian/wiki/Setup-guide-%28manual%29).

 Clone the repository and `cd` into it.
 ```
 git clone https://codeberg.org/imabritishcow/librarian